joerter/red-green-refactor/posts/message-in-a-bottle.md

   (route/not-found "Not Found"))
 ```

 Each HTTP method function from Compojure takes a string for the route url along with a function to run for the response.
-I chose to setup these functions in a `handlers.clj` file.
+I chose to set up these functions in a `handlers.clj` file.
 I'm not sure if that's idiomatic Clojure or not since they are essentially controllers, but that's how I did it.
 I would love to hear any stylistic improvements or suggestions anyone has here.

 Take a closer look at the `(POST "/send-message" [message] (handlers/sent-message message))` form.
 The `[message]` argument is the value of the message textbox POSTed to the server from the web browser.
 It is passed on as an argument to the `handlers/sent-message` function.

 This is one of the reasons I really enjoy writing Clojure.
 This code is highly readable and low-ceremony.
-If I compare this to C# and ASP.NET Core, which is where I spend most of my time writing web applicaitons, I notice the lack of syntax, keywords (public, class, namespace, etc.), and type declarations.
-We can debate on the merits of statically vs. dynamically typed languages, but there's no denying that Clojure is a simple and beautiful language to read.
+If I compare this to C# and ASP.NET Core, which is where I spend most of my time writing web applications, I notice the lack of syntax, keywords (public, class, namespace, etc.), and type declarations.
+We can debate the merits of statically vs. dynamically typed languages, but there's no denying that Clojure is a simple and beautiful language to read.

 ## Writing HTML with Hiccup